-James Hardy is a partner in the Firm's Banking Group in London.
+James Hardy is a partner in the Firm's Debt Finance Group in London.
 He is an emerging markets specialist with an established track record of advising both lenders and borrowers on a diverse range of financing arrangements in mature and (especially) developing or frontier markets throughout the financial cycle.
 Product coverage includes: corporate and sovereign lending; the full spectrum of structured trade and commodity finance (including: commodity prepayments; pre-export finance; borrowing base; receivables purchase); other structured finance (including margin loans); acquisition-driven financing; restructuring; and refinancing.

 James sits on the LMA's documentation committee for both Developing Markets and Commodity Finance and has advised on financings with a value of over $73 billion in the emerging markets (of which over $15 billion in Africa and over $26 billion in the CIS and over $13 billion in Latin America), over $44 billion in the commodities sector and over $42 billion of acquisition-driven financings.
 He is noted in Legal 500 for Emerging Markets: Trade Finance; and Bank Lending: Investment Grade Debt & Syndicated Loans.

 Afreximbank on: $650 million secured corporate loan financing to the Dangote Group; $750 million term loan financing to Bank of Industry Limited (Nigeria), structured with credit support from the Central Bank of Nigeria; and a range of other corporate and structured trade financings.

 Trafigura on: confidential oil and metals prepayment financings for commodities sourced in Russia, Africa, Latin America and elsewhere; and on secured borrowing base and other structured trade financings (including their up to $2 billion refined metals borrowing base financing from a syndicate co-ordinated by Deutsche Bank.
 "Best Commodity Working Capital Deal of the Year 2015", Trade & Export Finance).